 - Focus on facts and evidence-based reporting – what we know, not what we think might happen

-- Avoid fear-mongering, and avoid encouraging irresponsible actions – in the case of COVID-19, it could be considered irresponsible to tell communities to stockpile now unless there has been official advice to do so
+- Don’t encourage irresponsible actions – for example, it could be considered irresponsible to tell communities to stockpile unless there has been official advice to do so

-- Tell stories that need to be told – don’t contribute to mass hysteria with irrelevant information
+- Tell stories that need to be told – don’t contribute to hysteria with irrelevant information

-- Don’t write alarmist headlines or use language that freaks everyone out – like the classic: “Here’s why you should be worried about the deadly coronavirus” 🤯
+- Don’t write alarmist headlines or encourage fear – like the classic: “Here’s why you should be worried …”

-- Avoid the pressure to write something for the sake of it – slow down, and remember that you don’t always have to have a voice among the noise
+- Avoid the pressure to write and share for the sake of it – slow down, and remember that you don’t always have to have a voice among the noise

 - Remain objective – you don’t need to have an opinion on the future